positively-charged/bcc/doc/details.md

 <h3>Preprocessor</h3>

-The BCS preprocessor replicates much of the behavior of the C (C99) preprocessor.
+The BCS preprocessor attempts to replicate much of the behavior of the C (C99) preprocessor.
 The preprocessor is case-sensitive.
-To be compatible with ACS, the preprocessor-based `#define` and `#include` only get executed if they appear in an `#if/#ifdef/#ifndef` block:
+To be compatible with ACS, the preprocessor-based `#define` and `#include` directives only get executed if they appear in an `#if/#ifdef/#ifndef` block:

 ```
 #if 1